-Harold Jordan joined the ACLU of Pennsylvania in December of 2007.
-He is the author of Beyond Zero Tolerance: Discipline and Policing in Pennsylvania Schools, and editor of Know Your Rights: A Handbook for Public School Students in Pennsylvania.
-In July of 2015, he helped plan the White House Rethink Discipline Summit, a national consultation for school district leaders on creating positive school climates and implementing effective discipline practices.
-Presently Harold chairs the board of The Philadelphia Public School Notebook, a nonprofit news service reporting on public education.
-Harold served on the coordinating committee of the national Dignity in Schools Campaign from 2009 to 2016.
-In Philadelphia, he has worked to change school discipline practices since 2008.
-For 17 years, Harold coordinated a national youth program at the American Friends Service Committee.
-He is the former executive director of the National Coalition of Education Activists.
-Harold received the Education Law Center of Pennsylvania’s “Education Champion” award in December of 2012.
-He holds a degree in Social Thought and Analysis from Washington University in St. Louis.
+Harold Jordan is Senior Policy Advocate for the American Civil Liberties Union of Pennsylvania.
+He is the author of Beyond Zero Tolerance: Discipline and Policing in Pennsylvania Schools and the editor of Know Your Rights: A Handbook for Public School Students in Pennsylvania.
+Jordan helped plan the 2015 White House Rethink Discipline Summit, served on the coordinating committee for Dignity in Schools from 2009 to 2016, and for 17 years, coordinated a national youth program at the American Friends Service Committee.
+He has chaired the Board of the Philadelphia Public School Notebook, a nonprofit news service reporting on the city’s public schools.
+Jordan is the former Executive Director of the Coalition of Education Activists.
+He is also the recipient of the Education Law Center’s “Education Champion” Award and, most recently, the Marcienne and Herman Mattleman Award for Excellence in Public Education.
+He holds a degree in social thought and analysis from Washington University in St. Louis.
 (Philadelphia)

 Nicholas Pressley joined the ACLU-PA as field manager in 2017, following a stint as the campaign manager of the ACLU’s Vote Smart Justice Campaign around the Philadelphia district attorney’s race.
 He became a political field operative in 2014 with the Allyson Schwartz for PA Governor campaign, where he was hired as a lead field organizer in Philadelphia after initially joining the campaign as a volunteer.
 After the primary, he went on to work on projects in other states in a variety of roles, including acting as state director of paid canvassing operations in both Michigan and Arkansas for the 2014 midterms.
 In 2015, he went to Houston, Texas, to work on the Sylvester Turner for Mayor Campaign as deputy field director.
 As his focus began to switch to issue-based advocacy, he accepted a position with Next Gen Climate PA as deputy data director, focusing on turnout among millennial voters on college campuses in the 2016 presidential election.
 Nick is from State College, PA, and has been committed to fighting social injustice and fixing our broken criminal justice system for most of his adult life.
 (State College)